ohmatheus/Turbofan-ML-lifecycle/README.md

 ```
 From here, the demo takes 10 minutes to complete.

-You can at any point stop the demo script with `Ctrl+C` in the terminal running it, and then stop the stack with `docker compose down`.
+After that, you can stop the demo script with `Ctrl+C` in the terminal running it, and then stop the stack with `docker compose down`.

 Other links:
 - Prometheus: http://localhost:9090